webplatform/docs-wpd/Community/Meetings/General/2013/1206_raw_mtg_notes/index.md

 shepazu: part of the original mission, but...

-jensimmons: Max Polks suggested "Usage" instead of "Details"
+jensimmons: Max Polks suggested &quot;Usage&quot; instead of &quot;Details&quot;

 ... for me, it's more about real use, industry agreed upon suggestions